telinc1/smwcentral-spc-player/README.md

 - `SMWCentral.SPCPlayer.onRestart`
 - `SMWCentral.SPCPlayer.onStop`

+If the user turns off looping, `SMWCentral.SPCPlayer.onEnd` is called when the SPC ends.

 ### Custom interface

 You can use any HTML and CSS for the SPC player.
 Check `src/interface.js` for a list of elements that must exist.